rojcovictor1/bootstrap_tutorial/README.md

-# bootstrap_project.
+# bootstrap_tutorial_project.
 Based on Youtube tutorial

 # Just grab the files and open index.html